nora-marie-95/nora-marie-95.github.io/index.md

 <img width="600" src="images/Airbnb_boroughs.png" alt="Number of Listings and Mean Price per Borough">
 Figure 9.
 Number of Listings and Mean Price per Borough.

+The map below shows where Airbnb listings are located.
+Most Airbnbs are located in Manhattan and central Brooklyn.
 <img width="720" src="images/Airbnb_2.png" alt="Airbnb Listings per Borough">
 Figure 10.
 Airbnb Listings per Borough.

-<img width="2000" src="images/Airbnb_clusters.png" alt="Airbnb cluster analysis.png">
-Figure 11.
-Cluster analysis.

 Conclusions and Next Steps: I was able to identify four clusters in the data.
 The four types of Airbnbs are luxury (cluster 2), expensive (cluster 3), affordable with a high availability (0) and affordable with a low availability (1).
 Luxury and expensive apartments have a low number of reviews compared to affordable apartments.
 Hosts of luxury apartments have few listings.
+<img width="2000" src="images/Airbnb_clusters.png" alt="Airbnb cluster analysis.png">
+Figure 11.
+Cluster analysis.

 A next step could be to use a classification algorithm to see whether prices can be predicted based on the identified clusters.

 ---